|

 bought a grapevine!
 Concord seedless grapes!
 I hope they grow. :) My mom and I also

 picked up some more tomato plants and some Walla Walla onion sets.
-Lots of planting to
+Lots of planting to do tomorrow.

 The Angel of Death passed over my mailbox today.
 No S&S rejects and frankly, I'm kinda